Water skiing: Show skiing

 Show skiing is a type of water skiing where skiers perform tricks somewhat similar to those of gymnasts while being pulled by the boat.
 Traditional ski show acts include pyramids, ski doubles, freestyle jumping, and swivel skiing.
 Show skiing is normally performed in water ski shows, with elaborate costumes, choreography, music, and an announcer.
 Show teams may also compete regionally or nationally.
 In the US, each team member must be a member of USA Water Ski to compete.

 The first organized show occurred in 1928.
 The bi-annual World Show Ski Championship was inaugurated in September 2012 in Janesville, Wisconsin.
 Past competition included teams from Australia, Belgium, Canada, China, and the United States.

+Wisconsin is known as the, "Water Ski Capital of the World."
+The largest and longest running water ski competition is held every summer in Wisconsin Rapids.

 Freestyle jumping

 Freestyle jumping is often related to show skiing.
 The goal is to go off the jump, perform one of many stunts, and successfully land back on the water.
 The most common freestyle stunts – in order of usual progression – would be a heli (360°), a flip (forwards), a gainer (a back flip), and a möbius (back flip with 360°).